biosustain/GRASP/docs/how_to_build_a_model.rst

  - stoic_: where the model's (transposed) stoichiometric matrix is defined;
  - mets_: where all the metabolites are specified;
  - rxns_: where all reactions are specified;
- - splitRatios_: [TODO Pedro];
  - poolConst_: [TODO Pedro];
  - thermo_ineq_constraints_: [TODO Pedro];
  - thermoRxns_: where the standard Gibbs energies are specified for each reaction in the model (in kJ/mol);
  - thermoMets_: where the metabolite concentrations used to calculate reaction Gibbs energies are specified (in mol/L);
  - measRates_: where known reactions fluxes are specified (in mmol/L/h);
- - protData_: where scaled proteomics data is specified - this is only relevant if you have more than one data point;
+ - protData_: where scaled proteomics data is specified - this is only relevant if you have more than one data point, i.e. if you are using the ABC approach;
- - metsData_: where scaled metabolomics data is specified - this is only relevant if you have more than one data point;
+ - metsData_: where scaled metabolomics data is specified - this is only relevant if you have more than one data point, i.e. if you are using the ABC approach;
  - kinetics1_: where enzyme mechanisms and regulation is specified.